There exists today a wide range of job opportunities in the field of accounting.

 Most CPA firms find their busiest season to be the months of January through April.
 The reason for this is that many clients are businesses with an accounting year ending on December 31.
 As a CPA, you would prepare and audit annual financial statements for business clients during January, February, and March.
 Additionally, clients who are individuals will need their personal tax documents completed by the IRS deadline of April 15.
 Some CPA firms try to "smooth out" their annual workload by adding clients with fiscal years that end in months between May and October.
 For example, school districts and some businesses and nonprofits have accounting years that end on June 30.

 If you are a recent hire who is planning to take the CPA Exam, the less busy months of May through December will be more conducive for studying for the exam.

 After the First Year at CPA Firms

 After one year at a CPA firm, you may be assigned to work with new clients as well as the clients you know from your first year.
 The firm's goal is to deepen and broaden your range of experiences while offering clients efficient and professional service.
 Each subsequent year you are with the firm, you can expect more and diverse responsibilities in areas such as audit planning, supervising the work of other auditors and accountants, increased client contact, and additional training.

 Tasks and Responsibilities at non-CPA Firms

 Not every CPA wants to work as a public accountant.
 Some prefer to be employed as accountants for companies involved in e-commerce, manufacturing, banking, insurance, or government agencies or not-for-profit organizations.
 These accountants may have obtained their CPA license for more work options, or to distinguish themselves from others.

 Some CPAs may choose to specialize.
-For example, in large international corporations whose stock is publicly traded, external reports must be provided to stockholders, the SEC, and the IRS.
+For instance, in large international corporations whose stock is publicly traded, external reports must be provided to stockholders, the SEC, and the IRS.
 Each of these requires compliance with unique reporting standards.
 Some CPAs enjoy the intellectual challenge and satisfaction in keeping current and complying with new and often complex reporting standards.